sfproductlabs/roo/README.md

 ```
 * Returns the rows searched using the SCAN query (in KV land its a prefix filter) in JSON
 * The resulting values are encoded in base64, so you may need to convert them (unlike the GET single query above which returns raw bytes)
-* Use ```window.atob("dGVzdCBkYXRh")``` in javascript.
-Use json.Unmarshall or string([]byte) in Golang Go if you want a string.
+* Use ```window.atob("dGVz......dCBkYXRh")``` in javascript.
+Use json.Unmarshall or string([]byte) in Golang Go if you want a string...
+OR just use GET instead.

 ## Help!

 ### FAQ

 #### It hangs
 * You've reached the maximum requests to LetsEncrypt probably.
-You can check this by running curl -X GET http://localhost:6299/roo/v1/kvs/ and finding com.roo.cache:your.domain.com.
+You can check this by running `curl -X GET http://localhost:6299/roo/v1/kvs/` and finding `com.roo.cache:your.domain.com`.
 If it exists it's not this.
 * Or your stack_service name isn't correct (the DestinationHost label in your docker-compose file).

 #### I don't see my site!